filecoin-project/fvm-specs/07-errors.md

 Examples:

-1. If a message sender doesn't exist on-chain, the VM will return a receipt with the `SysErrSenderInvalid` abnormal exit code.
+1. If a message sender doesn't exist on-chain, the VM will return a receipt with the `ExitCode::SysErrSenderInvalid` abnormal exit code.
-2. If an actor calls `vm::abort` with a system abnormal exit code, the send to that actor will fail with the `ErrIllegalActor` _syscall error_.
-If this is a top-level send (the execution of an on-chain message), the `SysErrIllegalActor` system exit code will be recorded as the messages exit code.
+2. If an actor calls `vm::abort` with a system abnormal exit code, the send to that actor will fail with the `ExitCode::ErrIllegalActor` _syscall error_.
+If this is a top-level send (the execution of an on-chain message), the `ExitCode::SysErrIllegalActor` system exit code will be recorded as the messages exit code.
-3. If a message runs out of gas, the VM will return a receipt with the `SysErrOutOfGas` abnormal exit code.
+3. If a message runs out of gas, the VM will return a receipt with the `ExitCode::SysErrOutOfGas` abnormal exit code.

 Changes from pre-FVM Filecoin:

-1. Removed `SysErrInvalidMethod` (3).
+1. Removed `ExitCode::SysErrInvalidMethod` (3).
 Dispatch is now handled inside actor code.
-2. Removed `SysErrForbidden` (8).
-Caller verification is a userspace operation, we'll now return `ErrForbidden`.
+2. Removed `ExitCode::SysErrForbidden` (8).
+Caller verification is a userspace operation, we'll now exit with `ExitCode::ErrForbidden`.
-4. Replaced `SysErrIllegalArgument` with `SysErrAssertionFailed` to more accurately reflect its usage.
+4. Replaced `ExitCode::SysErrIllegalArgument` with `ExitCode::SysErrAssertionFailed` to more
+   accurately reflect its usage.
 When this appears on-chain, it means that a message hit some internal Filecoin assert that shouldn't happen.

 ### Standard "Abnormal Exit" Codes